lucien2k/sonoff-python/README.md

 # sonoff-python
-Make use of your sonoff smart switches without flashing them via the cloud APIs
+Make use of your sonoff smart switches without flashing them via the cloud APIs, this should work in Python 2 or Python 3.

 This project is heavily inspired (read: almost entirely borrowed) by the work that Peter Buga did on a Simple Home Assistant integration for Ewelink https://github.com/peterbuga/HASS-sonoff-ewelink